dvsander/mdb-snippets/notes.md

 ### Profiler

-> the profiler is a diagnostic tool, and you should expect it to routinely attenuate performance on a production system.
+The profiler is a diagnostic tool, and you should expect it to routinely attenuate performance on a production system.
 Don't turn it on unless you're willing to accept that, and turn it off when you're done.

     db.getProfilingLevel()
     db.setProfilingLevel()